Skip to content

 Inspiration from GraphQL

-The original intention of using GraphQL was to provide a flexible backend data interface.
+The initial intention of using GraphQL was to provide a flexible backend data interface.
 Once the Entity and Relationship are clearly defined, GraphQL can provide many general query functions.
-(Just like there are many tools now that can directly query the db with GraphQL)
+(Just like there are many tools now that can directly query the db using GraphQL.)

 In the early stages of the project, this saved a lot of development time for the backend.
-Once the relationships between the data were defined, all object data could be provided to the frontend, allowing the frontend to assemble the data themselves.
-Initially, the collaboration was very pleasant.
+Once the relationships between the data were defined, all the object data could be provided to the frontend, allowing the frontend to assemble it themselves.
+Initially, the cooperation was very pleasant.

 But as the project became more complex, the cost of maintaining a layer of data transformation on the frontend began to rise.
 For example, the frontend might use a roundabout way to query data, such as querying team -> project because the project object did not define a filter by has_team condition.
 Then the frontend would convert the data into a list of projects.
-As the functionality iterated more, the frontend began to complain that the queries were too slow.
-I gradually realized that the claim that GraphQL allows the frontend and backend to communicate without communication is an illusion.
+As the number of iterations increased, the frontend began to complain about slow queries.
+I gradually realized that the claim that GraphQL eliminates the need for frontend-backend communication is an illusion.

 query {